-- 29. Remove the fasteners from the two generator mounting feet brackets. - 30.
-Attach cables of lifting device to generator lifting points (Figures 6-10 or 6-11). - 31.
-Using an adequate lifting device, lift the generator (at lifting eyes provided, and main stator housing) until the mounting feet brackets are clear of the frame member. - 32.
-If the engine does not have chassis mounts at generator end, block the rear of the engine in place by supporting the flywheel housing.
-A length of steel channel and wooden blocking is required to support the rear of the engine.
-Place the channel and blocking under the flywheel housing.
-Lower the generator until most of the set weight is supported by the blocking (see Figure 6-12). - 33.
-Disconnect the grounding strap from the flywheel housing. - 34.
-Carefully remove the capscrews and flat washers that secure the drive discs to the engine flywheel.
+- 28. Remove the fasteners from the two generator mounting feet brackets. - 29.
+Attach cables of lifting device to generator lifting points (Figures 6-10 or 6-11). - 30.
+Using an adequate lifting device, lift the generator (at lifting eyes provided, and main stator housing) until the mounting feet brackets are clear of the frame member. - 31.
+Disconnect the grounding strap from the flywheel housing. - 32.
+Carefully remove the capscrews and flat washers that secure the drive discs to the engine flywheel. - 33.
+Verify that the generator assembly is adequately supported.
+Carefully remove the capscrews securing the engine adaptor endbracket to the engine flywheel housing.

-- 35. Verify that the generator assembly is adequately supported.
-Carefully remove the capscrews securing the engine adaptor endbracket to the engine flywheel housing. - AWARNING To prevent personal injury, use adequate lifting devices to support heavy components.
-Keep hands and feet clear while lifting. - ACAUTION Improper generator assembly rigging and handling can result in damage to stator and rotor assemblies.
+AWARNING To prevent personal injury, use adequate lifting devices to support heavy components.
+Keep hands and feet clear while lifting.

+ACAUTION Improper generator assembly rigging and handling can result in damage to stator and rotor assemblies.
 Lifting eyes may not be at center-of-gravity position of stator assembly.
 Therefore, lifting and moving the generator by hoisting at lifting eyes only, presents the hazard of load imbalance; allowing one end to drop and other end to rise.
-Make sure the generator is adequately hooked/strapped to maintain level control of assembly while lifting and moving. - 36.
-Remove the generator assembly away from engine.
-Place generator assembly on floor with a piece of wood beneath the stator housing (toward PMG end) to allow for endbracket removal. if desired.
+Make sure the generator is adequately hooked/strapped to maintain level control of assembly while lifting and moving.

+34. Remove the generator assembly away from engine.
+Place generator assembly on floor with a piece of wood beneath the stator housing (toward PMG end) to allow for endbracket removal, if desired.